-- iv.
-LNB Turns green when the LNB is turned on and is gray when the LNB is turned off.
-The LNB status LED will also turn red if there is a DC short present on the RF connector input. - v.
-SIGNAL STRENGTH Provides a graphic indication of the signal power at the input of the receiver.
-The signal strength is shown as both a bar graph and percentage strength. - vi.
-MODCOD/CODING RATE: Depending on the mode of operation (DVB-S vs. DVB-S2), this status value will change as follows:
+iv.
+LNB - Turns green when the LNB is turned on and is gray when the LNB is turned off.
+The LNB status LED will also turn red if there is a DC short present on the RF connector input.

-- 1. MODCOD (DVB-S2): Provides the modulation rate and coding rate of the input stream; this number is only valid when the receiver is locked - 2.
-CODING RATE (DVB-S): Indicates the Viterbi code rate of the input stream.

-This number is only valid when the receiver is locked. - vii.
-PER/BER: Depending on the mode of operation (DVB-S vs. DVB-S2), this status value will change as follows - 1.
-PER (DVB-S2): Provides a count of the Packet Error Rate (PER). - 2.
+- v.
+Signal Strength Provides a graphic indication of the signal power at the input of the receiver. - vi.
+Carr.
+Freq.
+Provides the I/F carrier frequency in Mhz and the difference between the desired IF frequency and the tuned value. - vii.
+Sym.
+Rate Provides the receiver symbol rate. - viii.
+ModCod/Coding Rate: Depending on the mode of operation (DVB-S vs. DVB-S2), this status value will change as follows: - 1.
+MODCOD (DVB-S2): Provides the modulation rate and coding rate of the input stream; this number is only valid when the receiver is locked - 2.
+Coding Rate (DVB-S): Indicates the Viterbi code rate of the input stream.
+This number is only valid when the receiver is locked. - ix.
+LDPC BER/BER: Depending on the mode of operation (DVB-S vs. DVB-S2), this status value will change as follows - LDPC BER (DVB-S2): Provides a count of the Low Density Parity-Check (LDPC) Bit Error Rate (BER).
+This number is a measure of the input signal quality - 2.
 BER (DVB-S): indicates the receiver Viterbi Bit Error Rate (BER) of the input stream.
-This number is a true measure of the signal quality - viii.
-UNCORRECTABLES -.
+This number is a measure of the signal quality - x.
+Uncorrectables -.
 The number of uncorrectable packets that were processed by the demodulator section of the receiver.
-The counter accumulates and can be reset using the RESET button located beside the Uncorrectables field. - ix.
-CARR.
-FREQ.
-Provides the I/F carrier frequency in Mhz and the difference between the desired IF frequency and the tuned value. - x.
-SYM.
-RATE Provides the receiver symbol rate. - xi.
+The counter accumulates and can be reset using the RESET button located beside the Uncorrectables field. - xi.
 C/N Provides the receive signal Carrier-to-Noise ratio (C/N). - 5.
 Minimize To the system Tray - 6.
 Close Close the S300 Console - 7.
-Traffic Counters The S300 provides a number of traffic counters that are useful in determining the health and operation of the receiver.
-The description of the counters is provided below: - i.
+Traffic Counters The S300 provides a number of traffic counters that are useful in determining the health and operation of the receiver. - i.
 Total Ethernet Packets Sent: This counter accumulates the total number of packets being sent from the Ethernet port on the receiver. - ii.
-TOTAL ETHERNET PACKETS RECEIVED: The number of Ethernet packets that the S300 received on the Ethernet interface. - iii.
-ETHERNET RECEIVE ERRORS: The number of errors that occurred during the reception of Ethernet packets. - iv.
-ETHERNET PACKETS DROPPED: the number of packets that the S300 couldn't transmit due to lack of buffers, or irresolvable address. - v.
-DVB PACKETS ACCEPTED: The number of DVB packets that the receiver accepted and processed. - vi.
-DVB PACKETS DESCRAMBLED: The number of clear or descrambled DVB packets that the receiver accepted. - vii.
-DVB PACKETS NOT DESCRAMBLED: The number of scrambled DVB packets that the receiver accepted. - viii.
-DVB PACKETS WITH BAD SYNC: Number of packets that didn't have a proper synchronization byte.
+Total Ethernet packets received: The number of Ethernet packets that the S300 received on the Ethernet interface. - iii.
+Ethernet Receive Errors: The number of errors that occurred during the reception of Ethernet packets. - iv.
+DVB Packets Accepted: The number of DVB packets that the receiver accepted and processed. - v.
+MPE Packets Processed: The number MPE data packets processed by the S300.

 NOTE: The counters will keep accumulating as long as the window is open.
-You can use the reset buttons to reset the counters
+You can use the RESET buttons to rest the counters.